Why Do Men And Women Handle Stress Differently?

 What Doctors Recommend

-Doctors recommend that when feeling stressed, you should eat a healthy diet, engage in exercises, and maintain a healthy weight.
+Doctors recommend that when feeling stressed, you should eat a healthy diet, engage in exercise, and maintain a healthy weight.
 You should also perform relaxing activities such as meditation and yoga, keep a positive attitude, avoid excess caffeine, and quit smoking if you do.

 You should also frequently visit your doctor and ask any questions or discuss how to manage your stress.
 If the pressure is causing you physical or emotional harm, the doctor can recommend the best ways to handle it.
-You can both work out a stress management plan that will benefit your overall health and well being.
+You can both work out a stress management plan that will benefit your overall health and well-being.

-Men would barely say they need encouragement from friends to strengthen their will power.
+Men would barely say they need encouragement from friends to strengthen their willpower.
 They will say they need more money to improve their willpower while women will talk about getting more time.

 Women will speak of having more help with household activities for them to advance in their way of handling stress.

 Regardless of whether you are a woman or man, or the cause of your weight, you should strive to overcome it to avoid life-threatening illnesses.
-Managing stress is more comfortable than treating conditions such as depression and heart diseases which may be a result of stress.
+Managing stress is more comfortable than treating conditions such as depression and heart disease which may be a result of stress.